alspitz/instanbuntu/README.md

 ## Bind mount /dev/shm

-It's a good idea to uncomment the `/dev/shm` line in `/etc/schroot/default/fstab`.
+It's a good idea to uncomment the `/dev/shm` line in `/etc/schroot/default/fstab`, especially if you get any strange "Permission Denied" errors.
 Many programs can subtly fail if they don't have access to `/dev/shm`.

 # Tips